 Mobile site speed optimisation methods

 If you’re looking to improve your mobile site speeds, there are many different plugins you can easily install on your content management system to help you out.
 For example, if you are using WordPress as your CMS, AMP for WP is a great plugin to get you started.
 This automatically adds functionality from the Accelerated Mobile Pages (AMP) Project – a Google-led initiative to help publishers create mobile-friendly content and optimise its rendering and delivery – to your WordPress site.

 Optimising your images

 Image optimisation is a very simple task to improve mobile site speed.
-If you are uploading large image files to your site, it’s going to take a lot longer compared to a smaller sized image file.
-Using compressed file format such as Portable Network Graphics (PNG) or JPEG will help with compressing images into smaller files.
-It can also be as simple as making the images smaller in size on your website, or just using less images altogether.
+If you are uploading large image files to your site, it’s going to take a lot longer compared to smaller ones.
+Using a file format such as Portable Network Graphics (PNG) or JPEG will help with compressing images into smaller files.
+It can also be as simple as making the images smaller in size on your website, or just using fewer images altogether.
 This doesn’t mean you shouldn’t have images on your site, just don’t overload it.

 Run outstanding updates

 It may seem daunting to run several updates, and more tempting to keep leaving them ‘for another time’.
 However, it’s always a good idea to go through your plugins and other files on your website and update these.
 If the update exists, then that means the plugin – or whatever you’re updating – has been improved and could potentially be faster compared to its previous incarnation.